bens6477/apprentice-brewing/README.md

 ## Features
 ### Navigation
-* The navigation bar shows the three main pages of the website which assist the user with smoot navigation.
+* The navigation bar shows the three main pages of the website which assist the user with smooth navigation.
 The header is consistent throughout all pages and is fixed to the top of the screen, meaning users can navigate to different pages easily.
 * The submenus in the Brew and Resources pages allow the user to skip to the section they desire to view without manually scrolling themselves.
 * Throughout the website there are several anchor elements which redirect the user to relevant pages and sub-sections of the website.
 For example in the introduction, several pages and sections within the website are hyperlinked within the paragraph to quickly redirect the user.
 The the text is underlined upon hovering the cursor over the hyperlinks to indicate to the user that it is an active link.
 * There is also a 'Return To Top' button at the bottom of the page to save the user from scrolling back up to the top of the page.